mariangelabonghi/DataAnalysis/DataScientistJob/README.md

 - Job Description
 - and more.

-The data were collected around 7/8/2020
+The data were collected around 7/8/2020.

 The investigation of the dataset will be focused on the following points:
-- What are the most required skills?
+- What is the salary expectation?
 - What are the locations with the higher demands for data scientist?
 - What are the industries with the higher demands for data scientists?
-- What is the salary expectation?
+- What are the most required skills?

 ## How to...